bueler/math302/week9.md

 * see [some of what Wolfram Alpha knows about special functions](https://www.wolframalpha.com/input/?i=special+functions)
 * [Wolfram Alpha plots of Airy functions](https://www.wolframalpha.com/input/?i=Ai(x)+and+Bi(x))
 * for Mini-Project 4: [the good video](https://youtu.be/BE827gwnnk4)
+* for Mini-Project 4: [the most famous movie in engineering](https://www.youtube.com/watch?v=nFzu6CNtqec) shows wind-driving resonance of a structure

 <hr>
 <a align="left" href="week8">\<-- previous week</a>  &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; <a align="right" href="week10">next week --\></a>